 Is a method of removing tissues from the uterus by suction or diagnostic purposes or to remove elements of conception during the 1st trimester of pregnancy.
-With the patient under local or light general anesthesia, the cervix is dilated, and the uterus is emptied with suction.
+With the patient under local or light general anaesthesia, the cervix is dilated, and the uterus is emptied with suction.

-3. Suction & Curettage (in clinic abortion)
+3. Suction & Curettage (in-clinic abortion)

-4. Dilation & Evacuation (in clinic abortion)
+4. Dilation & Evacuation (in-clinic abortion)

 Dilation (or dilatation) and curettage (D&C) refers to the dilation (widening/opening) of the cervix and surgical removal of part of the lining of the uterus and/or contents of the uterus by scraping and scooping (curettage).
-It is a therapeutic gynaecological procedure as well as a rarely used method of first trimester abortion.
+It is a therapeutic gynaecological procedure as well as a rarely used method of first-trimester abortion.

 What are the complications of an abortion?